Upfront Timeslots

 • Simplify the seamless customer experience

-• Help customers find the Blue Truck (Kroger Delivery)
+• Help customers find Kroger Delivery

-• Estimated annual incremental revenue of $127M with full rollout of all phases
+• Estimated annual incremental revenue

 Design Process